Shafiq-and-Company/boxd-events/pages/manage-tournament/MANAGETOURNAMENT.md

 ### Common Issues

 **Issue: "Cannot read property 'storage' of undefined"**
-- Make sure you imported `InMemoryDatabase` from brackets-manager
+- Make sure you imported `InMemoryDatabase` from `brackets-memory-db` (not from brackets-manager)
 - Use `createManager()` to create a new manager for each operation

 **Issue: "Match not found" when updating**
 - Ensure you're using the correct match ID
 - Match IDs are integers (0, 1, 2, etc.) not UUIDs

-**Issue: Bracket not rendering**
+**Issue: Bracket not rendering in Next.js**
 - Check that `bracket_data` is not empty
 - Verify bracket_data structure matches the expected format (participant, stage, group, round, match)
-- For React, ensure you're using `selector: containerRef.current` (DOM element, not string)
+- For React/Next.js, ensure you're using `selector: containerRef.current` (DOM element, not string)
+- Make sure you wait for the CDN script to load before rendering (use `useState` for `viewerLoaded` flag)
+- Check browser console for any JavaScript errors

 **Issue: Participants not loading**
 - Verify users have RSVP'd with `status = 'going'`
-- Check RLS policies allow reading RSVPs
+- Check RLS policies allow reading RSVPs and users tables
 - Ensure users table has proper data
+- Check that the Supabase query includes proper foreign key relationships

 **Issue: "Minimum participants required" error**
 - Users must RSVP as 'going' before creating tournament
 - Check that `rsvps.status` = 'going'
+- Verify at least 2 participants exist for the event

 **Issue: Data not loading into in-memory database**
 - Insert data one by one if bulk insert doesn't work: